 A course in history wrapped up in Physical Education and Swords!

-Homework: Optional!
-But we think they'll want to practice :) Students will also be asked to research upcoming battles and bring in fun facts!
+Homework: Students will also be asked to research upcoming assigned topics and bring in fun facts!

 Designed to enhance your HomeSchooling.
 Students should still be following a curriculum at home to thoroughly learn this subject.